ArseniiPetrovich/deployment-bridge/bridge-nodejs/README.md

 2.3 `bridge_repo_branch` points to the specific branch or commit to use with the `bridge_repo`.
 If `bridge_repo_branch` is not specified, the default (`master`) branch is used.

-2.4 `bridge_repo_path` set the path where token-bridge would be installed.
+2.4 `bridge_path` set the path where token-bridge would be installed.
 By default it point to the home folder of `compose_service_user`

 2.5 `docker_compose_version` - specifies a version of docker-compose to be installed.